maxbrixner/mrkr2/README.md

 cp .env.example .env
 ```

 Install Poppler, Tesseract and any required language packs.
-A an example, for Arch Linux use:
+As an example, for Arch Linux use:

 ```bash
 sudo pacman -S poppler tesseract tesseract-data-eng tesseract-data-deu